gurkanctn/Multi-Cam-Viewer/README.md

   This code is based on a Tutorial by Javidx9 (8bits of Image Processing).
 In fact, the main functional changes are the following:

   1. The video capture function runs in a separate thread.
-  2. If there's more than 1 webcam, pressing the TAB key switches between cameras. (check Issue#2)
+  2. If there's more than one webcam, pressing the TAB key switches between cameras.
+Up to four cameras can be used (though it's practically only limited by the number of cameras available.
+Who needs more than 4 cameras?). (check Issue#2)

   The programs main function is applying several types of image processing on the video supplied by the webcam (or an external cam).